Amended and restated as of May 6, 2017.

 - There shall be a standing subcommittee of the executive committee, the subcommittee on executive compensation, to which the responsibility for reviewing annually and setting the compensation of the president of the college is hereby delegated.
 The subcommittee on executive compensation shall be composed of the chairperson of the board, the vice chairperson of the board, the chairperson of the committee on finance, budget and audit, and such other members of the executive committee, as may be appointed annually by the chairperson of the board.

-- Committee on facilities.
-The committee on facilities shall make recommendations to the board on matters related to the construction, renovation and maintenance of all campus facilities, including real estate transactions, using business principles approved by the board.
+- Committee on Facilities.
+The Committee on Cacilities shall make recommendations to the board on matters related to the construction, renovation and maintenance of all campus facilities, including real estate transactions, using business principles approved by the board.

-- Committee on student Life.
-The student life committee shall develop, recommend and monitor the implementation of strategies to enhance student learning, growth and development outside the classroom that support and complement the academic programs of the college.
+- Committee on Student Life.
+The Committee on Student Life shall develop, recommend and monitor the implementation of strategies to enhance student learning, growth and development outside the classroom that support and complement the academic programs of the college.

 - Committee on Trustees.